Organizational theory: Modernization theory

 The growth of modernization took place beginning in the 1950s.
 For the ensuing decade, people analyzed the diffusion of technological innovations within Western society and the communication that helped it disperse globally.
 This first "wave," as it became known, had some significant ramifications.
 First, economic development was enhanced from the spread of new technological techniques.
 Second, modernization supported a more educated society (as mentioned above), and thus a more qualified labor-force.
-The second wave, taking place between the years 1960 and 1970, was labeled as anti-modernization, because it saw the push of innovations of Western society onto developing countries as an exertion of dominance.
+The second wave, taking place during the 1970s and 1980s, was a critical reframing of modernization, viewing the push of innovations of Western society onto developing countries as an exertion of dominance.
 It refuted the concept of relying heavily on mass media for the betterment of society.
 The last wave of modernization theory, which took place in the 1990s, depicts impersonality.
 As the use of newspapers, television, and radio becomes more prevalent, the need for direct contact, a concept traditional organizations took pride in, diminishes.
 Thus, organizational interactions become more distant.

 According to Frank Dobbin, the modern worldview is the idea that "modern institutions are transparently purposive and that we are in the midst an extraordinary progression towards more efficiency."
 This concept epitomizes the goal of modern firms, bureaucracies, and organizations to maximize efficiency.
 The key to achieving this goal is through scientific discoveries and innovations.
 Dobbin discusses the outdated role of culture in organizations.
 "New Institutionalists" explored the significance of culture in the modern organization.
 However, the rationalist worldview counters the use of cultural values in organizations, stating, "transcendental economic laws exist, that existing organizational structures must be functional under the parameters of those laws, [and] that the environment will eliminate organizations that adopt non-efficient solutions."
 These laws govern the modern organizations and lead them in the direction that will maximize profits efficiently.
 Thus, the modernity of organizations is to generate maximum profit, through the use of mass media, technological innovations, and social innovations in order to effectively allocate resources for the betterment of the global economy.